kindofdev/hacker-news-aggregator/README.md

      For each comment:

       - Check that the comment collected is valid.
 Here, there's an issue with **HackerNews API**.
 The thing is that we expect comments from channel `CommentResChan`, but every now and then the API returns a **NULL** value instead of an object.
 This behavior is arbitrary and pretty weird because if you execute the program a bit later with exactly same number of comments, **Hacker News API** returns a valid comment object.
-When this occurs, the program ignores the empty comment and continues.
+When this occurs, the program ignores the empty comment and continues. ( it increments by 1 the accumulator of comment, however the name of the commenter is ignored )

       - If the comment has sub-comments it triggers requests (`GetComment`) into channel `ItemReqChan`.